ndleah/python-mini-project/QR Code Genrator/README.md

 ## 🛠️ Description
 Generate QR Code with Tkinter GUI and save the QR Code into the Local Directory (cwd).
 The project utilises `pyqrcode` and `png` module in python to generate QR code of any text.
-13The Tkinter Entry files takes the value and store it in a variable which is then converted to Image Code.
+The Tkinter Entry field takes the value and store it in a variable which is then converted to Image Code.

 ## ⚙️ Language Used
 Made with `python`